 Maker Faire® Detroit

-Where else but in the home of American innovation would you find this extravaganza of next big ideas?
-Wear your walking shoes and thinking caps and join us!
-A free shuttle service with parking, sponsored by the University of Michigan-Dearborn, will be available at its Fairlane campus at 19000 Hubbard Drive in Dearborn.
+Where else but in the home of American innovation would you find this extravaganza of awe and inspiration?
+Wear your walking shoes and your thinking caps, and prepare to have your mind blown.

 For more information, view the official Maker Faire® Detroit website.

 I want us all to think about new and creative ways to engage young people in science and engineering.

 - Educator Zone